SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Introduction

-A commonly employed method to place constraints on the EBL without accounting for foregrounds is to use galaxy number counts and measure the total intensity of all resolved galaxies in works such as \citep[e.g.][Carter et al. 2025(submitted)]{Madau_2000, Totani_2001, Xu_2005, Dole_2006, Hopwood_2010, Keenan_2010, Berta_2011, Bethermin_2012, Driver_2016, Koushan_2021, Windhorst_2022, Windhorst_2023}.
-The IGL can be well constrained by surveying a large enough volume to obtain a representative sample of the Universe.
-Galaxy number counts, or rather the galaxy flux density, can be integrated to provide a measurement of their combined intensity.
+IGL based measurements of the COB are not sensitive to proposed diffuse sources of the EBL such as intra-cluster light (ICL), diffuse light from galaxy halos, or ultra-diffuse galaxies (UDGs) in galaxy clusters.
+Extended low surface brightness (SB) features may be lost during sky subtraction or remain undetected by automated source finding tools.
+In clusters, ICL may contribute as much as $\approx10-15\%$ of cluster luminosity at SB levels fainter than $\mathrm{26\ mag/arcsec^2}$ \citep{Montes_2019}.
+Similar fractions of $\approx 15\%$ from the extended halos of individual galaxies have been proposed in works such as \citep{Ashcraft_2018, Borlaff_2019, Cheng_2021}.
+While missed by IGL studies, though as direct, indirect, and source-count based measurements improve tighter constraints will be imposed on these diffuse contributions to the COB.

 While establishing robust lower limits, the IGL is prone to uncertainties introduced by cosmic variance and magnitude zero-point differences present between the facilities providing the number counts.
 Cosmic variance and zero point errors remain the dominant sources of uncertainty in measuring the IGL.
-In work such as \cite{Driver_2016} these contribute uncertainties of 10\% and 5\%, respectively.
+In works such as \cite{Driver_2016} these contribute uncertainties of 10\% and 5\%, respectively.
 More recent studies such as \cite{Koushan_2021}, through the use of larger area surveys and updated zero point calibrations, were able to bring these uncertainties down to 4\%.
 However, \cite{Driver_2016} and \cite{Koushan_2021} relied only on a small number of deep HST fields.
 Work such as \cite{Windhorst_2011} and \cite{Rafelski_2015} provide the faintest optical galaxy number counts and have only been surpassed by JWST recently in the NIR \citep{Windhorst_2023}.
 The two HST surveys included in \cite{Driver_2016} and \cite{Koushan_2021} cover a combined 40-60 arcmin$^2$, and thus cosmic variance remains the dominant source of uncertainty in these surveys at 10-15\% as estimated using the formula developed in \cite{Driver_2010}.
 Uncertainties in the IGL have also been reduced to between by Carter et al. 2025 (submitted).
 SKYSURF aims to use a significant fraction of the area covered by HST over 20 years of observations to further reduce uncertainties in measurements of the IGL primarily by reducing the cosmic variance errors of individual HST deep surveys used in previous works.